Revenge, couture go hand in hand in Aussie film 'The Dressmaker'

 Tilly Dunnage is a dressmaker who worked for the great couture fashion houses of Paris.
 She uses her skills to make sumptuous attire for the frumpily dressed residents of her Australian home town in exchange for information to piece together the truth of what happened when she was a child.

-Oscar-winning Winslet is no stranger to extravagant period costumes, and the iconic 1950s styles are center stage in "The Dressmaker" against a backdrop of dust and tumbleweed.
+Oscar-winning Winslet is no stranger to extravagant period costumes, and the iconic 1950s styles are centre stage in "The Dressmaker" against a backdrop of dust and tumbleweed.

 "The film is very visually arresting," said Winslet.
 "It's such a beautiful period ...
 For me, that is when the female shape probably started to be celebrated."